-Each residence hall is staffed with a Resident Director (RD) or Graduate Assistant (GA) who lives within the building.
+Each residence hall is staffed with a Resident Director (RD), or Graduate Assistant (GA), who lives in the building.

 The RD serves as the immediate supervisor for the Resident Advisors (RAs) in their area.

 RDs are responsible for providing the day-to-day support necessary for the RA to be effective in their role as student leaders for their floors or halls.

 In addition, the RDs are the immediate referral persons for the RAs.
 The RDs work directly with the Residence Life staff to ensure a healthy and safe residence hall environment.

 RAs are upper-class student para-professionals who reside on each floor in the residence halls.

 Their general responsibilities are: